wso2/docs-is/en/docs/guides/login/log-into-salesforce-using-is.md

-# Logging in to Salesforce using the Identity Server
+# Log in to Salesforce using the Identity Server

 This page guides you through using WSO2 Identity  Server to log in to Salesforce.